Coronavirus (COVID-19) Updates

 The veterinary clinic is open and operating curbside service with distancing measures.

-Classes will resume in July.
-Our 2020 Summer Experience Camp, presented by AAA – The Auto Club Group, is going virtual.
+On-campus and in-home services resumed in July.
+Our June 2020 Summer Experience Camp, presented by AAA – The Auto Club Group, was held virtually.

-Because the state of the coronavirus is changing every day, Leader Dog will be monitoring the situation and, if needed, will update our approach as information becomes available from the WHO, CDC and local authorities.
-We will be communicating with constituents and the public to keep everyone informed about what we are doing to try to keep the Leader Dog community and the community at large safe.
+We are continuing to monitor the situation and, if needed, will update our approach as information becomes available from the WHO, CDC and local authorities.
+We will also continue communicating with constituents and the public to keep everyone informed about what we are doing to try to keep the Leader Dog community and the community at large safe.

 You can find out what life at Leader Dog was like a week after the first confirmed cases on our blog.